Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

 model.state_dict().keys()
 ```

 Although freezing the layers prevents the layer weights from being updated, there's however another thing that gets updated during training: the batch normalization stats.
 Freezing the layers does not prevent these metrics from getting updated.
 This is why we need a callback.
-We will put all the batch norm layers in eval mode and disable tracking of stats through the callback.
-We do this every epoch because the model is set to train mode after the validation which would revert the change we make:
+We will put all the batch norm layers in eval mode and disable tracking of stats through callbacks.
+We do this every epoch because the model is set to train mode after the validation step in each epoch which  reverts the change we make:

 ```python
 # Add a callback to put the frozen layers in eval mode to prevent BN values